carpentries-lab/metagenomics-R/_episodes/02-datatypes.md

 teaching: 10
 exercises: 5
 questions:
-- "What types of data does the R language has?"
+- "What types of data does the R language have?"
 objectives:
 - "Learn the types of data that we can manage in R."
 keypoints: